btcpayserver/btcpayserver-doc/docs/Deployment/BackupRestore.md

 :::tip
 Always make sure your backup strategy is tested and fits your needs.
-No one solution fits all, we tried our best to cover the basic cases.
+No one solution fits all, and we tried to cover the basic cases.
 For the latest updates, always feel free to ask on the BTCPay Server community channels.
 :::